alex-gutev/static-dispatch/README.md

 to their methods.

-A compiler macro function is added to the generic function which determines the types of the arguments to the function and replaces the function call form with the body of the most specific applicable method.
+A compiler macro function is added to the generic function which determines the types of the arguments and replaces the function call form with the body of the most specific applicable method.
 If the types cannot be determined, or there isn't enough type information the generic function call is left as is.
 Thus in order to choose the appropriate method at compile-time rather than runtime, the types of the arguments either have to be declared using `DECLARE` or surrounded in a `THE` form.

 ## Usage